April The Giraffe Has ‘Profoundly Advanced’ As Labor Watch Continues

-April The Giraffe is about to give birth again!
+April The Giraffe is about to give birth again.
 According to an update from Animal Adventure Park’s Facebook page, she has been making consistent progress in her labor and it looks like they’ll be welcoming a new baby giraffe to the family very soon.

 “From this morning to this evening, April has profoundly advanced,” the post reads before noting some signs of “advanced” labor like cloudy, stringy discharge, pacing and long periods of tail raising which “suggest movement and pressure.”

-The post ends by hinting that fans should clear their schedules this weekend to watch the birth on their live-stream.
+The post ends by hinting that fans should clear their schedules this weekend to watch the birth on their live stream.

-This new baby will make April a mother of five.
-She gained international attention back in 2017 when the birth of her last calf Tajiri was live-streamed.
+This new baby will make April a mother-of-five.
+She gained international attention back in 2017 when the birth of her last calf, Tajiri, was live streamed.
 Fans far and wide speculated for months about the due date.
-Officials at Animal Adventure Park say that over two million viewers watched Tajiri make his grand entrance into the world on April 15, 2017, Live Science Reports.
+Officials at Animal Adventure Park say that over 2 million viewers watched Tajiri make his grand entrance into the world on April 15, 2017, Live Science Reports.

 Tajiri will celebrate his second birthday this year but WBNG reports that he already has a girlfriend.
-Oh, they grow up so fast!
+Oh, they grow up so fast.

 “Once we knew that Tajiri was staying at Animal Adventure the plan was that of course, we’ve got to get him companionship,” Jordan Patch, the owner of Animal Adventure Park, said in an interview.

-Tajiri’s female companion is 14 years old.
+Tajiri’s female companion is 14-years-old.
 The relationship is fairly new though since they’ve only been living together since early February.
 Patch said that they expect to start breeding them once Tajiri is mature enough.

 As for April, Patch told Newsweek that her health is in tip-top shape.